-While adults may benefit from sealants, it's children and teens who are most at risk of developing cavities on the back, or premolar and molar, teeth.
+While adults may benefit from sealants, it's children and teens who are most at risk of developing cavities on the premolar or molar teeth.
 Grooves that naturally exist on these back teeth harbor food, bacteria, and plaque, creating an ideal environment for cavities.
 It can be hard to properly clean pits and fissures with normal brushing.
-Sealants smooth out these areas and block harmful material.
+A protective coating for teeth can smooth out these areas and block harmful material.
 If you are prone to decay and need a prevention method, you may be a great candidate for sealants.
 Primarily, they're placed in children aged 6 – 12.
-To place sealants, the teeth must be cavity-free, fully-erupted, and be free of fillings or other restorations, and are a fast, easy procedure for patients at any age.
+To place sealants, the teeth must be cavity-free, fully erupted, and free of fillings or other restorations and are a fast, easy procedure for patients at any age in Spring, TX.

 How Are Dental Sealants Placed?

 Your child will receive an evaluation from our dentist to check for decay or other oral health issues prior to placing sealants.
 If they are recommended for cavity prevention, sealants can be placed at that evaluation appointment or at a later date if it's more convenient for your schedule.
 To place sealants, we first clean the teeth with a special paste and liquid that optimizes the surface of the teeth so the sealants can properly adhere.
 Then, the teeth will be rinsed and dried before the liquid sealant material is placed into the grooves of the teeth.
 Each sealant is cured or hardened in less than 30 seconds.
 Once complete, we will check the bite to ensure it remains comfortable and provide any needed follow-up instructions.

 How Should I Care For My Child's Dental Sealants?